 Add some fruit bearing cacti to your plant menu if you get the chance – they are diverse and delicious, but do mind the prickles!

-2 thoughts on “How long for a Prickly Pear to fruit?
+3 responses to “How long for a Prickly Pear to fruit?”